piotrjurkiewicz/topohub/docs/index.rst

-Welcome to topohub's documentation!
+Introduction to TopoHub
-***********************************
+***********************

-This project aims to create a repository of reference network topologies based on Gabriel graphs.
-It offers 3600 Gabriel graph topologies with linearly increasing sizes ranging from 5 to 500 vertices.
-These topologies were generated in a reproducible manner to model the properties of long-haul optical transport networks.
-The topologies are available in the code repository and can be previewed and downloaded through a web interface, which allows visualization of individual topologies and exploration of their network properties.
+Repository of reference network topologies, including Internet Topology Zoo, SNDlib, CAIDA and synthetic Gabriel graph and backbone topologies.
+Synthetic Gabriel graphs very well represent properties of WAN / long-haul optical transport networks.
+The repository offers 3600 Gabriel graph topologies with linearly increasing sizes ranging from 5 to 500 nodes, generated in a reproducible manner.
+Topologies are available in the code repository and can be previewed and downloaded through a web interface, which allows visualization of individual topologies and exploration of their network properties.
 An important additional feature is the visualization of pre-computed link loads in the network using the Equal-Cost Multipath (ECMP) shortest path routing algorithm under different traffic demand models.

-The web interface is available at: https://www.topohub.org
+Web interface is available at: https://www.topohub.org

 The package also includes a module that can be imported into the popular network emulator Mininet, enabling automatic usage of the topologies from the repository.
-It is also important, that apart from synthetic Gabriel topologies, we included all existing topologies from The Internet Topology Zoo and SNDlib into our repository as well.
-This enables the possibility to study their pre-computed ECMP link loads and import them automatically into the Mininet.

-You can cite the following paper if you make use of TopoHub in your research:
+Please cite the following paper if you use of TopoHub in your research:

 .. code-block:: bibtex